prernababali/File-Uploader-with-Google-OAuth/README.md

 - ✅ Files saved in public/uploads and viewable via URL
 - ✅ File metadata stored in a database via Prisma
 - ✅ Clean, server-side rendered views using EJS
-- ✅ Environment variables for secure configuration
+- ✅ Environment variables for secure configurations